bgamari/ghc-wiki-import/newtype-optimization-for-gadts.md

 1. That field has a boxed (or polymorphic) type

 I believe condition 2 can be relaxed very slightly, to allow constraints known to be zero-width.
 For example, equality constraints should be fine.
 So should classes that have no methods and no superclasses with methods.  *SLPJ: I do not understand this paragraph.
-Example please''
-*
+Example please! *